signaldatascience/R-curriculum/instructor-notes.md

 Additional notes
 ----------------

-It should be emphasized to students that they should make extra effort to wrap up any loose ends in the core R curriculum after SA1, as they will be moving on to more substantive data science material afterward.
+It should be emphasized to students that they should make extra effort to wrap up any loose ends in the core R curriculum after (5), as they will be moving on to more substantive data science material afterward.

 Regularization and logistic regression
 ======================================

-**Time:** 1 week. **Material:** N-fold cross validation and elastic net regularization in the context of linear regression.
-Bootstrapping.
-Logistic regression.
+**Time:** 1 week.

 Schedule
 --------